 Okay, I get it.
 You want to go to Kazakhstan and meet beautiful Kazakh girls.
 Why else you’d want to go there, I don’t know.
 (I’m kidding, of course).

-If you are staying more than 15 days in Kazakhstan, other than for work or for religious work, you need a visa.
+If you are staying more than 30 days in Kazakhstan, you need a visa.
 If you need a work visa, that will be up to your company to acquire for you.
-As far as this “religious work” stuff…I mean, seriously?
+If not, you should go through all the trouble of getting your visa yourself.

 Closed Areas: Travel to certain areas bordering China and cities in close proximity to military installations require prior permission from the Kazakhstani government.